SamuelMagnano/Lichess_Screenshot_To_FEN/README.md

 ```
 pip install torch torchvision numpy opencv-python matplotlib pillow cairosvg fentoboardimage
 ```
-The commands above need to be done only the first time you create the venv, then every time you access the folder via terminal you can simply run:
+The commands above need to be executed only the first time you create the venv.
+Every other time you will access the folder via terminal you can simply run:

 Activate the venv (only one time per terminal)
 ```